AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/install.md

 If you haven't installed the Magento software yet, [install it now](https://devdocs.magento.com/guides/v2.4/install-gde/bk-install-guide.html).
 If you're cloning the GitHub repository, make sure you check out a release tag as discussed in [(Contributor) Clone the Magento repository](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/dev_install.html).

-## Find released versions of Data Migration Tool
+## Find released versions of [!DNL Data Migration Tool]

-Go to the [Releases](https://github.com/magento/data-migration-tool/releases) page of the Data Migration Tool GitHub repository to find available released versions.
+Go to the [Releases](https://github.com/magento/data-migration-tool/releases) page of the [!DNL Data Migration Tool] GitHub repository to find available released versions.

-## Install the Data Migration Tool
+## Install the [!DNL Data Migration Tool]

-You may install the Data Migration Tool from:
+You may install the [!DNL Data Migration Tool] from:

 - [`repo.magento.com`](#install-from-repomagentocom)
 - [GitHub](#install-from-github)